ahanel13/ahanel13.github.io/_tabs/experience.md

 - Created reports and collaborated with application teams to address reported issues and provide actionable remediation guidance.

 ### Vice President - 2025
-- Led VA's pentesting anlysis of different API DAST solution providers in an effort to empower developers to shift left and improve the security of their applications.
+- Led VA's pentesting analysis of different API DAST solution providers in an effort to empower developers to shift left and improve the security of their applications.
 - Automated the triage tracking process for the Private Bug Bounty program and Vulnerability Disclosure Program using Python, significantly reducing manual effort and improving efficiency.
-- Succesfully managed the [Skybox platform after it imploded](https://www.linkedin.com/pulse/skybox-goneheres-what-enterprises-should-do-next-tag-infosphere-rribc/) until we could transition to ServiceNow for systemic vulnerability management on internally tracked softwares and systems.
+- Successfully managed the [Skybox platform after it imploded](https://www.linkedin.com/pulse/skybox-goneheres-what-enterprises-should-do-next-tag-infosphere-rribc/) until we could transition to ServiceNow for systemic vulnerability management on internally tracked softwares and systems.
 - Onboarded Citi to [HackerOne](https://hackerone.com/citi) for an additional Private Bug Bounty program, enhancing the security testing capabilities and expanding the scope of vulnerability discovery.

 ### Assistant Vice President - 2024